ihsiag/GK-OF/README.md

 # 00_myOf

+00-version:of_v0.11.2_vs2017_release

+01-Add projectGenerator shortcut-link to your startup menu [C:\Users\---\AppData\Roaming\Microsoft\Windows\Start Menu\Programs]

-You should include ClassMyFunctions.h when you run a program in this repository
+02-You should include ClassMyFunctions.h when you run a program in this repository

-ADDONS LIST that I added myself
+03-ADDONS LIST that You have to download and put into addon folder manually.
 - ofxBullet
+- ofxGuiExtended
+- ofxBox2D

-CHANGES that I did to the exsiting addons
+04-CHANGES LIST that you have to modify your exsiting addons by yourself

 //--------------------------------------------------------------------
--To ofEasyCam.h
+- To ofEasyCam.h
 public:
 /// ADDED BY GAISHI KUDO
 	void setScrollFlip(const bool& _bool);